OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls for broad model poisoning:**
 * See General controls
 * See controls for development-time protection
-* MODELENSEMBLE.
+* MODELENSEMBLE (development-time datascience).
 Make the model part of en ensemble in which each model has been trained in a separately protected environment.
 If one model deviates from the others, its output can be ignored as it indicates possible manipulation.
   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?